broilo/Summaries/Hands-on_ML/chap4/README.md

 * SGD has a better chance of finding the global minimum than BGD does.

 ### Randomness

 * Is good: to escape from local optima.
 * Is bad: because it means the algorithm can never settle at the minimum.

 > One solution: is to gradually reduce the learning rate.

 * Simulated annealing process, see Keywords.

 * If the learning rate is reduced:
-    * too quickly, you may get stuck in a local minimum, or even end up frozen halhway to the minimum,
+    - too quickly, you may get stuck in a local minimum, or even end up frozen halhway to the minimum,
-    * too slowly, you may jump arund the minimum for a long time and end up with a supoptimal solution if you halt training too early.
+    - too slowly, you may jump arund the minimum for a long time and end up with a supoptimal solution if you halt training too early.

 ## Mini-batch Gradient Descent

 > Computes the gradients on small random sets of instances called mini-batches.

 * The algorithm's progress in parameter space is less erratic than with SGD,
-    * especially with fairly large mini-batches.
+    - especially with fairly large mini-batches.
 * It'll end up walking around a bit clores to the minimum than SGD.
 * However, it may be harder to escape from local minima.

 # Polynomial Regression

+* You can fit actually use a linear model to fit nonlinear data.
+    - A simple way to do this is to add powers of each feature as new features, than train a linear model on this extended set of features.
+    - This is called Polynomial Regression.

 # Keywords